skip to main content

 Bio/Artist Statement:

-Equally inspired by cinema, literature, and philosophy, Dason Pettit’s photographic work often explores notions of stability and memory within the narrative framework.
-Disintegration and distortion are key themes within his work and they reveal multiple perspectives regarding subject matter.
-Metaphor functions as a way to represent analogous ideas within one body of work and also provide a context that deepens the relationship of the images to each other.
+Equally inspired by cinema, literature, and philosophy, Dason Pettit’s photographic work often explores notions of stability and memory within both the narrative and documentary framework.
+Disintegration, distortion and reconstitution/alteration are key themes within his work and they reveal multiple perspectives regarding relationships and and how humanity negotiates what it constructs.
+Metaphors function as ways to provide context that not only deepen the relationship of the images to each other but also open up other possible interpretations from viewers.